akuklev/algebraic-theories/star-is-more-than-type.md

 𝒰 ⊂ 𝒰' ⊂ 𝒰'' ⊂ ···
 ```

-By requiring certain closedness properties for universes, one can ensure that each definable type eventually lands in a sufficiently large universe and all universes above it.
+By requiring an existance of a hierarchy of universes with certain closedness properties, one can ensure the metatheoretical property, that each definable type eventually lands in a sufficiently large universe and all universes above it.

 Inductive types may also be polymorphic, i.e. have parameters.
 For example the typeformer `List[T]` requires a typeformer `T` adhering to the signature `*`.
 In particular the typeformer `Nat` satisfies this signature: `Nat : *`, so one can generate the type `List[Nat] : *`, and therefore also the type `List[List[Nat]]` and so on.
 The typeformer `List` itself adheres to the signature `List : * → *` which means that it acts as a function on all sufficiently large universes.
-Closedness properties of universes guarantee precisely that for any finite set of typeformers, there will be a sufficiently large universe closed under their repeated application.
 Now let's write down the definition of the `List`:
 ```
 #Inductive List[\T : *]
   Empty : List[T]